abhavk/bundler-testnet-client/README.md

 ## 3. Fetch the uploaded tx
 After uploading a data item, wait a few seconds (maximum of 10s) for the data to be included in the bundle and mined.

-Then, trigger unbundling on the testnet with the following GET call:
+Then, trigger unbundling on the testnet with the following GET call (NOTE: this is not required on mainnet as bundled data items are immediately and automatically available using the next `GET /tx` call):

 ```
 curl http://m-test.arweave.net:1984/mine